whysosuso/whysosuso.github.io/Susovan-Mahapatra-bucket-list.md

 published: true
 ---
 These are things that I would like to do before I am gone for good.
 Operating rule is that I am not allowed to delete anything from the list, things can only be added _(Hotel California plays in the background)_.
 I started this running list when I was 20.
+The ones in <b>bold</b> are the ones that are ticked off!

 - Bungee Jumping